 With his special interest he see patients with a wide variety of chronic/persistant pain such as post surgical, low back, post fracture, chronic arthritic, fibromyalgia, chronic regional pain syndrome and post radiotherapy pain.

 Working as a full time NHS GP partner at Low Waters Medical Centre Hamilton for the past 14years. he has also had the privilege of been senior partner for the past 8 years.

-Mr Shane Ryan is our Physiotherapy Manager across all Core Physio clinics.
+Mr. Shane Ryan is our Private Physiotherapy Manager across all Core Physio clinics.
 His role involves implementing best practice and delivery of training programmes in-house to all therapists.
-Along with our Clinical Director and consultants he also assists with our orthopaedic services in conjunction with Bothwell Medical Rooms.
+Along with our Clinical Director and consultants, he also assists with our orthopaedic services in conjunction with Bothwell Medical Rooms.

 Shane also has experience in dealing with a wide range of post surgical conditions.
 Through his hobbies and academics, he has also developed an interest in strength and conditioning.
 He is also registered as a member with the Chartered Society of Physiotherapy.
 Also regulated by the independent AHP body of Health & Care Professionals Council.